tracim/tracim/frontend/doc/app_building.md

 It will create a web server (using webpack-dev-server) where you will see the app loaded with some default values.

+Its address is `localhost` and its port is in the `webpack.config.js` file of the app at the property `devServer.port`

 The configuration file `debug.js` will be used, following the `debug.sample.js` template file.

 #### Update debug.js for servdev